Charles Davidson (RAF officer): Post-war career

 On 1 August 1919 Davidson was granted a permanent commission as a lieutenant in the RAF, resigning his Army commission in the Highland Light Infantry the same day.
 He was promoted to flight lieutenant in the King's New Years Honours, 1 January 1923.

 Davidson was posted to No. 20 Squadron, based in India, on 23 November 1923 then to the Headquarters of RAF India on 8 July 1927.

-He took part in Pinks War in Waziristan.
+He took part in Pink's War in Waziristan.
 His Medals include the India Star with the Clasp Waziristan which was only awarded to those who took part in Pink's war.

 He returned to the UK and was posted to the RAF Depot, Uxbridge, on 4 December 1928.
 On 10 June 1929 he was posted to No. 4 Squadron, based at South Farnborough, and on 11 March 1931 was promoted to squadron leader.

 Davidson was part of the RAF team that beat the Army in the Inter-Services Golf Championship held at West Hill in Woking in April 1931.
 On 5 June 1931 he was appointed to serve at the headquarters of RAF Transjordan and Palestine, based in Jerusalem, finally returning to the UK to serve as a flying instructor at No. 2 Flying Training School, based at RAF Digby, from 15 October 1934.